-In general, the faster windings are used in smaller wheel diameters or lower voltage batteries, while the slower windings are better suited to larger rims or higher voltage packs.
-But there is no problem doing fast motors in big wheels or slow motor winds in small wheels if that provides the performance you want.
+In general the faster windings are used in smaller wheel diameters or lower voltage batteries, while the slower windings are better suited to larger rims or higher voltage packs.
+But there is nothing stopping you from doing fast motors in big wheels or slow motor winds in small wheels if that provides the performance you want.